Shopify - Orders.

 (03)

-The product complexity was real.
-The orders index at that point was outbound only - no recognition of inbound orders, no support for multiple packages on a single order, no unified view of shipping labels, returns, or fulfillments.
 Three major workstreams were converging simultaneously: returns, multi-package fulfillments, and shipping labels - all of them touching the orders surface, none of them yet unified.
 Each workstream had its own PM, its own design lead, its own timeline.

 My job was to find a single interface that could hold all of it, without overwhelming the merchant who just needed to know what to do next.